Sanford Stadium

-Sanford Stadium is the on-campus playing venue for football at the University of Georgia in Athens, Georgia, United States (also known as UGA).
-The 92,746-seat stadium is the tenth-largest stadium in the NCAA.
-Architecturally, the stadium is known for its numerous expansions over the years that have been carefully planned to fit with the existing look of the stadium.
-The view of Georgia's campus and rolling hills from the open west end zone has led many to refer to Sanford Stadium as college football's "most beautiful on-campus stadium", while the surrounding pageantry has made it noteworthy as one of college football's "best, loudest, and most intimidating atmospheres".
+Dooley Field at Sanford Stadium is the on-campus playing venue for football at the University of Georgia (UGA) in Athens, Georgia, United States.
+The 93,033-seat stadium is the ninth-largest American football stadium in the NCAA (and in the United States), and the 15th-largest such stadium in the world.
 Games played there are said to be played "between the hedges" due to the field being surrounded by privet hedges, which have been a part of the design of the stadium since it opened in 1929.
-The current hedges were planted in 1996 after the originals were taken out to accommodate the football tournaments for the 1996 Summer Olympics.
+The current generation of hedges were planted in 2024 (completed on May 4, 2024, as an NIL fundraising event) after the originals were taken out to accommodate the soccer tournaments for the 1996 Summer Olympics.
+The stadium is often considered one of college football's "best, loudest, and most intimidating atmospheres".

-The stadium is the 9th largest stadium in the United States and the 17th-largest such stadium in the world.
-Unlike most stadiums that have artificial playing surfaces, Sanford Stadium from the outset had, and continues to have, a natural grass surface, planted with Tifton 419 Bermuda Grass.
+Whereas many college football stadiums have artificial playing surfaces, Sanford Stadium from the outset had, and continues to have, a natural grass surface, planted with Tifton 419 Bermuda Grass.